cfware/babel-plugin-bundled-import-meta/README.md

 `import.meta.url`.
 If you are using `import.meta.url` in your code but must maintain compatibility with browsers that do not support this it is probably best to have rollup generate a different bundle format.

-## Example

-See [rollup-demo] for a mock package showing use of this plugin with rollup.

 ## Attribution